 Same As Hard Drive

-For the most part, I want to set up folders that have the same organization structure as my hard drive.
-I want a folder for “HD”, “SD” and “Triple-wide” that have playlists and folders for “Announcements”, “Countdown Timers”, “Long Plays”, “Moving Backgrounds”, “Mini Movies”, “New”, “Still Backgrounds” and “Seasonal”.
-I also want my other special folders added: “Bundles and Packs” and “Sunday Service”.
+For the most part, we want to set up folders that have the same organization structure as our hard drive.
+We want a folder for “HD”, “SD” and “Triple-wide” that have playlists and folders for “Announcements”, “Countdown Timers”, “Motion Backgrounds”, “Sermons”, “New”, “Still Backgrounds” and “Seasonal”.
+We also want our other special folders added: “Bundles and Packs” and “Sunday Service”.

 Themed Folders and Playlists